Pranjal-Adhikari/pranjal-adhikari.github.io/_posts/2026-02-16-building-scanlateanator-a-web-based-manga-scanlation-editor.md

 1. **Image Canvas**: This displays the original manga page (it's never modified directly)
 2. **Edit Canvas**: This stores brush and eraser strokes with transparency

-Text elements are implemented as HTML divs with absolute positioning, which allows for rich formatting and easy manipulation without having to deal with complex canvas text rendering.
+Text elements are implemented as HTML divs with absolute positioning, which allows for rich formatting (italics, boldening, colors, font size, etc.) and easy manipulation without having to deal with complex canvas text rendering.

 This is also very important for performance.
 When a user paints with the brush tool, only the edit canvas is modified.
 When they add text, it's rendered as a DOM element that can be styled with CSS and easily repositioned.
-I've found a hybrid approach like this provides the best of both worlds.
+I've found a hybrid approach like this provides the best of both worlds rather than one over the other.

 ### Canvas Context Configs